|Some of the bicolored pencils I'ved tried -- with disappointing results.|

 - A better portable pencil sharpener.
 The Kum 2-hole I’ve been using is OK, but I wish there were a better alternative that still accommodates my larger-barreled Caran d’Ache Museum Aquarelles.
 The domed case is clumsy and leaks shavings, and while it gets the job done, I have to twist pencils carefully to avoid breaking the core.

 - A single, upright, slotted pencil case that would Velcro onto the inside of my Rickshaw Bagworks bag.
 This would be a counterpart to my Tran Portfolio (which houses my colored pencils) and would replace my hodge-podge of multiple organizers for the rest of my implements.
 I’ve already designed it and drawn the pattern – I just need someone to make it for me.
 (Oh, I suppose I could DIY it, but that would mean hauling the sewing machine out of the closet and trying to remember how to thread the bobbin . . .)
+Updated 5/7/18: This wish list item has been fulfilled!

 It’s a reasonably modest list, I think.
 What’s on your wish list of not-yet-invented products?